Deal with UCLA sees the planned opening of Black Resource Center on Hill

 ASU chair Alexandria Davis said in an emailed statement that she thinks the university has not been prioritizing this transition.

-“The (university) has been working with ASU and BGSA to locate a space for the Black Resource Center,” said Davis, a third-year political science and African American studies student.
+“The (university) has been working with ASU and BGSA to locate a space for the Black Resource Center,” said Davis, a fourth-year political science and African American studies student.
 “However, this process has been ongoing for (more than five) years, which shows the (university) does not place this as a priority.”

 As part of the current deal, UCLA Student Affairs has agreed to provide a one-time allocation of $60,000 to help fund programming at the Black Resource Center.
 However, Davis said the funding is not annual and would not guarantee financial sustainability for the long term.

 To address this, ASU and BGSA are seeking annual funding from the university for a director and a programming assistant.

 “The (university) has also committed to provide a one-time programmatic funding allocation, staff support in advising black students, and online diversity education for students – all asks that surfaced from on-going conversations with student leaders,” the statement from UCLA Student Affairs read.

 Student Affairs said Chancellor Gene Block is committed to addressing racism and inequality at UCLA.

 “Chancellor Block recognizes the persistence of racism that is often felt in the lives of African American students, and is strongly committed to ensuring a safe and equal learning and living environment for all black students,” the Student Affairs statement read.

 The Black Resource Center comes as part of a series of negotiations between ASU and BGSA and the university to address issues facing black students.